gjbae1212/findgs/README.md

 **FindGS** is an interactive CLI using your github token for searching repositories.
 > Notice that **FindGS** makes internally caching db and indexing in local.
 > Because Github API is limited 5000 per hourly, so it's required something for caching and for searching with higher performance.
+> So It would slow it boots somewhat for caching and indexing if the first run it.
 > And **FindGS** updates cached data an interval of 1 hour when running it.
 > **If you have had starred repositories more than 5000**, you should run findgs an interval of 1 hour for caching rest repositories.(Github API is limited 5000 per hourly)
 > As a result, All of starred repositories can store caching db and indexing in local.